What Gifts Lie Hidden Within?

 And if you can’t feel it, I’d like to suggest that it’s there.
 And probably, too, many other gifts that you are waiting to discover.
 Many parts of you, that lie hidden deep within you.

 What can you take from Sung-bong Choi’s story?
 You may not have the same talent as him but you’ll have talents that are unique and special to you.
 And just as powerful.

 What magic lies hidden within you, that your soul is calling you to express?
 Feel it in you and let it be with you today.
 Let it guide you as you go about your day and see what happens.

 © Claire Schrader 2011

-Or you may like to join one of my upcoming confidence courses to help you gently overcome the obstacles that are in your way and build a natural self confidence that comes from a deep place within.
+Join one of my upcoming confidence courses to help you gently overcome the obstacles that are in your way, to build a natural self-confidence that comes from a deep place within.